-They also have access to the Research Centre on Multilingualism in Fribourg, where they can attend the regular lectures and workshops held by international experts.
+Students also have access to the Research Centre on Multilingualism in Fribourg, where they can take part in research and in the regularly held lectures and workshops held by internationally renowned experts.

 Profile of the study programme

-– Languages to specialise in: currently German, French, English and Italian.
+– Languages to specialise in: choice between German, French, English and Italian.

-In the Documentation Centre of the Research Centre on Multilingualism, which is affiliated with the foreign language library of the University, students will find a large number of pertinent publications and magazines as well as specialist advice to support autonomous learning.
+In the Documentation Centre of the Research Centre on Multilingualism (which is part of our library dedicated to second and foreign language learning), students will find a large number of pertinent publications and magazines and can solicit expert advice on autonomous learning.

 Learning outcomes and career openings

-Graduates who have successfully completed the course of studies possess in-depth knowledge of the theories and research methods in the field of foreign language didactics and the reference sciences.
-Students are also able to apply this theoretical knowledge when developing and designing research models as well as in practical settings.
-They are aware of the requirements for modern foreign language instruction, and they can analyse and assess their own and others' language courses and develop suggestions for optimising teaching/learning arrangements.
+Graduates possess in-depth knowledge of the theories and research methods in the field of foreign language didactics and the related fields.
+They are also able to apply this specialist theoretical knowledge when developing and designing research projects as well as in practical settings.
+They are aware of the requirements for modern foreign language instruction, and they can analyse and assess language courses in their own or in a foreign language, and they can work out suggestions for optimising teaching/learning arrangements.

-Some of the professional fields open to persons with a Master's Degree in Foreign Language Didactics are shown below:
+Some of the professional fields open to holders of a master's degree in Foreign Language Didactics are:

-- Training future foreign language teachers, especially for universities of teacher education;
+- Training future foreign language teachers, especially at universities of teacher education;

-- Domestic and international language courses within adult education at universities and universities of applied sciences;
+- Domestic and international language courses in adult education and at universities and universities of applied sciences;

-- Development work or work as intermediaries in government agencies, NGOs and publishers;
+- Development work or work as intermediaries in government agencies, NGOs and publishing houses;

-- After receiving a Master's degree, graduates can enrol in a doctoral programme, and go on to write a dissertation in the field of foreign language didactics.
+- After receiving the master's degree, graduates can enrol in a doctoral programme and go on to write a thesis in the field of foreign language didactics or multilingualism.

 Structure of studies

-90 ECTS credits + 30 ECTS credits as an option in a minor study programme freely chosen or in a specialisation programme, 3-4 semesters
+90 ECTS credits + 30 ECTS credits as an option in a minor study programme freely chosen or in a specialisation programme, 4 to 5 semesters

 Minor study programmes to be chosen

-The Master's programme in Archaeology provides training in: routine excavation activities (practical work, study trips, fieldwork placements as well as work placements in museums or laboratories), the principles of data analysis and interpretation, the links with other disciplines (philology, ancient history, ethnology, art history, museology), epistemological and theoretical aspects and, lastly, building bridges between archaeological research and the non-academic world (lectures, exhibitions, events, principles of communication, etc.).
+The master programme provides training in: routine excavation activities (practical work, study trips, fieldwork placements as well as work placements in museums or laboratories), principles of data analysis and interpretation, links with other disciplines (philology, ancient history, social anthropology, art history, museology, archaeometry), epistemological and theoretical aspects and, lastly, the relationship between archaeological research and the non-academic world (lectures, exhibitions, events, principles of communication, etc.).

-The Master's programme in Art History offers specialised training in Art History over a broad time span, ranging from Art History and Classical Archaeology to History of Contemporary Art.
-The particularity of this Master's course is that it considers examples of artistic creativity from several angles using the most recent methods to provide an anthropological, sociological and mediological perspective.
+The master programme in Art History offers specialised training in Art History over a broad time span, ranging from Art History and Classical Archaeology to History of Contemporary Art.
+The particularity of this master's course is that it considers examples of artistic creativity from several angles using the most recent methods to provide an anthropological, sociological and mediological perspective.